andela-joyebanji/UrbanDictionary/README.md

 ###WordsRankManager
 A class used to rank words in a string or sentence.
-It allows perform CASE_INSENSITIVE and CASE_SENSITIVE rank of words in a sentence.
+It allows performing CASE_INSENSITIVE and CASE_SENSITIVE rank of words in a sentence.

 ```php
 	use Pyjac\UrbanDictionary\WordsRankManager;